nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 [comment]: <> (TODO)
 ## **Effort**
+Our team has put in a significant amount of effort into making our application cater to the needs of CS2103/T Teaching Assistants.
+While AB3 had only dealt with the `Person` entity type, tApp stores data of 3 different entity types, `Task`, `Student` and `Group`.
+Implementing this required

+Moreover, classes such as `Student` and `Group` interact in order to provide more utility to the user, adding another layer of difficulty to creating out application.

 We highly recommend adding an appendix named Effort that evaluators can use to estimate the total project effort.
 Keep it brief (~1 page)
 Explain the difficulty level, challenges faced, effort required, and achievements of the project.